William Montagu-Douglas-Scott, 6th Duke of Buccleuch: Personal life

 The Duke died at Montagu House, Whitehall, London, England on 5 November 1914 at the age of 83.
 He had survived his wife, Lady Louisa Jane, by little more than two years.
 He was survived by seven of his eight children and their families.
-He was the maternal great-grandfather of Prince William of Gloucester and Prince Richard, Duke of Gloucester, and a great-great-grandfather of Sarah, Duchess of York.
+He was the maternal great-grandfather of Prince William of Gloucester and Prince Richard, Duke of Gloucester, and a great-great-grandfather of Sarah Ferguson.

 He was buried on 10 November in the family crypt of the Buccleuch Memorial Chapel in St. Mary's Episcopal Church, Dalkeith, Midlothian.
 The church is located on Dalkeith's High Street, at the entrance to Dalkeith Country Park.